unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 In episode 2 we trained a dense neural network on a *classification task*.
 For this one hot encoding was used together with a Categorical Crossentropy loss function.
 This measured how close the distribution of the neural network outputs corresponds to the distribution of the three values in the one hot encoding.
 Now we want to work on a *regression task*, thus not prediciting the right class for a datapoint but a certain value (could in principle also be several values).
-In our example we want to predict the sunshine hours in Düsseldorf (or any other place in the dataset) for a particular day based on the weather data of all other places.
+In our example we want to predict the sunshine hours in Basel (or any other place in the dataset) for tomorrow based on the weather data of all 18 locations today.

 ### Network output layer:
 The network should hence output a single float value which is why the last layer of our network will only consist of a single node.